webermarcolivier/seqhighway/readme.md

 - CDS, genes (floating arrows)
 - translated protein sequence
-- sequence motifs (sequence overlay)
+- sequence motifs (sequence overlay), with specific z order
 - restriction sites
 - cropping of the sequence and features
+- minus strand
 - coordinate system
-- minus strand

 ## Examples of use